dy/sprae/readme.md

 true, false, null, undefined, NaN;  // keywords
 ```

-Expressions are async and await for each statement.

 Expressions are sandboxed and have no access to globals, only to provided variables.<br/>
 You may pass required objects eg. _console_, _window_, _setTimeout_, _fetch_ etc. (Caution: _setTimeout_ may act as eval).<br/>

+Expressions are async, so await each statement.

 ## Reactivity